terriblefire/ncrtest/README.md

 - NCR 53C710 chip: 0x00DD0040
 - Write offset for longwords: +0x80 bytes

-## Safety

-This tool is safe to run because:
-- SCSI interrupts are disabled
-- SCSI control registers are set to 0
-- No SCSI bus arbitration or selection occurs
-- Only internal DMA engine is used
-- No commands are sent to SCSI devices

 ## Output

 All output goes to the console via standard printf.
 Run the tool from CLI or Shell to see the test results, or redirect output to a file.